 Markets licensed through the Wisconsin Department of Agriculture, Trade and Consumer Protection that are open to the public for the trade of livestock, will need to refer to the movement rules for licensed markets.

 Movement Rules for Licensed Dealers

 Importing Swine from Outside Wisconsin

-These are the requirements for domestic swine, including swine kept as pets.
+These are the requirements for all domestic swine, including pet pigs, rescue pigs, sanctuary pigs, and pigs participating in rodeos, fairs, exhibitions, shows, and other events.
+Rescues and sanctuaries that obtain pigs for the purpose of adopting them out are required to be licensed as an animal dealer.
 Any wild or feral type of swine is not allowed to be imported into Wisconsin at this time.
 Call (608) 224-4874 for more information.

 Moving Swine Within Wisconsin